CHAPTER 2 The First Definition

 DRILL TWO — The First Definition

 The idea of cognitive sovereignty implies correctly that there is an independent awareness of awareness unit that is the individual.
-This drill is designed to have you observe its existence.
+This drill is designed to help you observe its existence.

-1 — Get an image in your mind of a yellow elephant.
+1 — Get an image in your mind of a elephant.

 2 — Look at that image.